 Your approach to building wealth should be built around your goals & values.

-Just what is “comprehensive financial planning?”
-As you invest and save for retirement, you will no doubt hear or read about it – but what does that phrase really mean?
+Just what is comprehensive financial planning?
+As you invest and save for retirement, you may hear or read about it – but what does that phrase really mean?
 Just what does comprehensive financial planning entail, and why do knowledgeable investors request this kind of approach?

 While the phrase may seem ambiguous to some, it can be simply defined.

 Comprehensive financial planning is about building wealth through a process, not a product.

 Financial products are everywhere, and simply putting money into an investment is not a gateway to getting rich, nor a solution to your financial issues.

 Comprehensive financial planning is holistic.
 It is about more than “money.”
 A comprehensive financial plan is not only built around your goals, but also around your core values.
 What matters most to you in life?
 How does your wealth relate to that?
 What should your wealth help you accomplish?
 What could it accomplish for others?

 Comprehensive financial planning considers the entirety of your financial life.
 Your assets, your liabilities, your taxes, your income, your business – these aspects of your financial life are never isolated from each other.
 Occasionally or frequently, they interrelate.
 Comprehensive financial planning recognizes this interrelation and takes a systematic, integrated approach toward improving your financial situation.